 In the great rivalry between Marvel and DC, it's no surprise when one company decides to do a character rip-off from the other.
 For example, take DC's Deathstroke and Marvel's Deadpool.
 You can't deny that these two characters are identical, all the way down to their monikers.
 One is named Slade Wilson, the other Wade Wilson.

-They both have military origins, become mercenaries, and kill relentlessly.
+They both have military origins, become mercenaries, and take people down relentlessly.
 There is a single distinct difference between the two: one is an original idea.

 While neither DC or Marvel have ever elected to take legal action in this matter, Namor the Sub-Mariner and Aquaman are undeniably similar.
 Created in 1939, Namor is the son of an Atlantean woman and a man from the surface.
 He's considered royalty in Atlantis, and he puts his underwater kingdom ahead of any consideration for the world of land-dwellers.